alecpetrosky/photius-docker/README.md

 Here're list of actions that Photius currently performs on media files:

-- Optimize JPEG quality.
+- JPEG quality optimization.
+- Automatic (using exif orientation tag) lossless rotation with `exiftran`.
-- Convert PNG to JPEG and optimize its quality.
+- PNG to JPEG convertion.
-- Convert video to mp4 with libx265 (HEVC) codec.
+- Video convertion to mp4 with libx265 (HEVC) codec.
-- Set EXIF DateTimeOriginal from filename and file attributes (if DateTimeOriginal is absent).
+- Setting EXIF DateTimeOriginal from filename and file attributes (if DateTimeOriginal is absent).
-- Sanitize EXIF.
+- EXIF sanitizing.
-- Convert file extension to lower-case.
+- Lower-case file extension convertion.
-- Make filename of photoboost photo (which were taken with Google Camera) look better.
+- Making filename of photoboost photo (which were taken with Google Camera) look better.

 ## Usage